-- 2.1 The proprietor of the vehicle shall: - 2.1.1 Provide sufficient means by which any person in the vehicle may communicate with the driver; - 2.1.2 Cause the vehicle to be kept watertight; - 2.1.3 Provide adequate windows and the means of opening and closing them; - 2.1.4 Cause the seats to be properly cushioned, covered and in good repair; - 2.1.5 Cause the floor in a carpeted vehicle to be provided with a proper carpet and correctly fitted rubber or carpet mats all in good condition, so not to cause a trip hazard in accordance with 2.2 below; - 2.1.6 Cause the fittings and furniture generally to be kept in a clean condition and well maintained; - 2.1.7 Provide a fire extinguisher which meets the requirements laid down in the Hackney Carriage Byelaws and European Standard EN3, being either a 0.9kg dry powder or up to a 1kg powder with gauge or a 1lt AFFF with gauge, in accordance with the requirements of 2.3 below; - 2.1.8 Ensure that the vehicle, its fittings and equipment are maintained in an efficient, safe, tidy and clean condition at all times when it is in use or available for hire and that all relevant statutory requirements (including those contained in the Motor Vehicles (Construction and use) Regulations) are fully complied with; and - 2.1.9 Ensure that no material alterations or changes are made to the specification, design, condition or appearance of the vehicle whilst the licence is in force without the prior approval of the Council. - 2.2 Not more than one carpet or rubber mat shall be fitted per foot well.
+- 2.1 The proprietor of the vehicle shall: - 2.1.1 Provide sufficient means by which any person in the vehicle may communicate with the driver; - 2.1.2 Cause the vehicle to be kept watertight; - 2.1.3 Provide adequate windows and the means of opening and closing them; - 2.1.4 Cause the seats to be properly cushioned, covered and in good repair; - 2.1.5 Cause the floor in a carpeted vehicle to be provided with a proper carpet and correctly fitted rubber or carpet mats all in good condition, so not to cause a trip hazard in accordance with 2.2 below; - 2.1.6 Cause the fittings and furniture generally to be kept in a clean condition and well maintained; - 2.1.7 Provide a fire extinguisher which meets the requirements laid down in the Hackney Carriage Byelaws and European Standard EN3, being either a 0.9kg dry powder or up to a 1kg powder with gauge or a 1lt AFFF with gauge, in accordance with the requirements of 2.3 below; - 2.1.8 Ensure that the vehicle, it's fittings and equipment are maintained in an efficient, safe, tidy and clean condition at all times when it is in use or available for hire and that all relevant statutory requirements (including those contained in the Motor Vehicles (Construction and use) Regulations are fully complied with; and - 2.1.9 Ensure that no material alterations or changes are made to the specification, design, condition or appearance of the vehicle whilst the licence is in force without the prior approval of the Council. - 2.2 Not more than one carpet or rubber mat shall be fitted per foot well.
 The floor in a minibus style vehicle should be in good condition, clean and free from holes (except for wheelchair fixtures).

 - 2.3 Vehicles authorised to carry more than 4 passengers may carry up to a 2kg powder or a 2ltr AFFF with gauge, as per guidance from the Humberside Fire and Rescue Service.
 The fire extinguisher shall either be secured to the vehicle or located within the vehicle glove compartment or boot with a label affixed to the outside of the glove compartment/ boot indicating that the fire extinguisher is contained within.
-The fire extinguisher shall be clearly marked with the plate number of the vehicle by an authorised officer of the Council. - 2.4 All vehicles must be fitted with rear seat belts. - 2.5 Radio scanners must not be carried or used in a Hackney Carriage by any person. - 2.6 The vehicle shall be fitted with a standard roof sign bearing either the word "TAXI", "CAB", "FOR HIRE" or the name and/or landline telephone number of the business concerned when within the area of North Lincolnshire.
+The fire extinguisher shall be clearly marked with the plate number of the vehicle by an Authorised Officer of the Council. - 2.4 All vehicles must be fitted with rear seat belts. - 2.5 Radio scanners must not be carried or used in a Hackney Carriage Vehicle by any person. - 2.6 The vehicle shall be fitted with a standard roof sign, measuring 457mm (18 inches) in length by 152mm (6 inches) in height by 112mm (4 inches) in width bearing either the word "TAXI", "CAB", "FOR HIRE" or the name and/or landline telephone number of the business concerned when within the area of North Lincolnshire.
+The roof sign shall display the licence number of the vehicle on each end in typed figures no smaller than 25.4mm (1 inch) in height or other such sign as may be specified. - 2.7 The roof sign shall display a white or yellow face to the front and a red face to the rear. - 2.8 Where the hackney carriage vehicle is not fitted with a spare wheel, then the vehicle shall be fitted with run flat tyres.
+Any spare wheel fitted must comply with legal requirements on tread.